-Statistics suggest the majority of us are going to need to be on the receiving end of what's usually called long-term care at one point or another during the "golden years" of our lives.
+Statistics suggest the majority of us are going to need to be on the receiving end of what's usually called long-term care during the "golden years" of our lives.

-For example, information published by the US Department of Health and Human Services says that a person turning age 65 today has a 70 percent chance of needing some type of long-term care service or support late in life.
+Information published by the US Department of Health and Human Services says that a person turning age 65 today has a 70 percent chance of needing long-term care service or support late in life.

 Which means, unfortunately, that a good portion of us are going to spend a lot of cash on health care after we reach, and then pass, a certain age.

-After all, spending any amount of time in, say, a skilled-nursing facility these days costs a surprising amount of money.
-In fact, a trip to a "nursing home" last year would have set you back somewhere around $212 and $240 per day, depending on where it's located and whether you stayed in a private or semi-private room, according to the Genworth 2014 Cost of Care Survey.
+After all, spending any amount of time in a skilled-nursing facility these days costs a surprising amount of money.
+A trip to a "nursing home" last year would have set you back somewhere around $212 and $240 per day.
+The cost depends on where it's located and whether you stayed in a private or semi-private room, according to the Genworth 2014 Cost of Care Survey.

-Other long-term care situations aren't much, if any, better, with the national median monthly rate for an assisted living community coming in at $3,500 (about $116 a day), adult day health care centers charging an average of $65 per day, home health aides earning approximately $21 per hour, and homemaker services costing about $19 an hour.
+Other long-term care situations aren't much better.
+The national median monthly rate for an assisted living community comes in at $3,500.
+That's about $116 a day.
+Adult day health care centers charge an average of $65 per day.
+Home health aides earn approximately $21 per hour.
+And homemaker services costing about $19 an hour.

 There are several ways you can pay for all of this care, of course.
 One option is to pay for it out of your own pocket, using current income or cash you've saved over the years.
-Two other options are Medicare, the federal program that provides hospital and medical insurance to people who are 65 or older, and Medicaid, which assists those with low incomes or limited resources.
+Two other options are Medicare, the federal program that provides hospital and medical insurance to people who are 65 or older.
+The other is Medicaid, which assists those with low incomes or limited resources.

 Long-term care insurance is another possibility.
-Depending on the kind of policy you buy, or the policy options you choose when you make your purchase, this type of insurance can help you pay for all, or just some, of the forms of care mentioned earlier—as well as some or all of the costs associated with care coordination and home modification.
+Depending on the kind of policy you buy, this type of insurance can help you pay for all, or just some, of the care mentioned earlier.
+It can also cover some or all of the costs associated with care coordination and home modification.

 Benefits usually are paid by the day, week, or month.
 An example: your policy may pay up to $215 per day for skilled-nursing care, or $1,500 per week, or $5,000 per month.
 For home care, it might pay just a portion of the above—such as $100 or so a day.

 These benefits don’t pay out forever, though—or at least most of them don't.
-The majority of long-term care insurance policies place limits on how much they'll cover (a maximum dollar amount), or how long (a specific number of years—up to a lifetime) they'll provide coverage.
+The majority of long-term care insurance policies place limits on how much they'll cover.
+They also limit how long (a specific number of years—up to a lifetime) they'll provide coverage.